Oh no! I Screwed Up My Probation! What Do I Do?

 What is the process for a probation revocation?

 Terms of probation typically require probationers to report any violations or arrests to their probation officers.
 Probation officers routinely screen public data resources to verify their probationers are in compliance.
 When not, a probation officer will make a decision as to offer a punishment (a voluntary amendment to the probation) or file a motion to revoke probation.
-Either way, it is very important that you call our office immediately so that options may be discussed.
+Either way, it is very important that you call our office immediately to discuss your options.

 Once the prosecutor files a motion to revoke, it will be necessary for us to get a bond set.
-Otherwise, a probationer may be picked up and languish in jail until the revocation is resolved.
+The unfortunate part is that this also means that spending some time in jail may be necessary until the judge sets bond.
+Otherwise, a probationer may be picked up and languish in jail while the court resolves the revocation.
 Probation revocations are routinely accompanied by “no bond” directions with an arrest warrant.
 It is very common for a probationer to report to probation and be arrested once a violation has occurred.
 Please call our office immediately so we can avoid as much inconvenience as possible in this process.

 Will I go to jail for a probation revocation?

 Unless handled as an “amendment” (which often still results in jail), there will be a mandatory jail process in order to post a bond.
 There are two major options when faced with a criminal charge: probation or incarceration.
-Yes, jail or prison is a very realistic possibility in a probation revocation.
+Jail or prison is a very realistic possibility in a probation revocation.
 It is therefore very necessary to call our office as soon as possible to discuss the best options.
-Jail, prison, or either disguised as “rehab” are common “go to” solutions advocated by the probation officer and prosecutor once a they file a probation revocation.
-It is imperative that we meet with you as soon as possible to set you on the right advisable track to minimize the damage and provide more alternatives if possible.
+A common solution advocated by the probation officer and prosecutor once a they file a probation revocation is to disguise jail or prison as “rehab”.
+It is imperative that we meet with you as soon as possible to minimize the damage and provide more alternatives if possible.
 Mistakes happen.
 It is our goal to get you the best possible resolution.

 What is the bond process for a probation revocation?

-The court dates will occur a lot quicker than the original case.
+Courts tend to move a lot quicker on revocations than on the original case.
 Judges do not like to have pending probation revocations on their docket.
 They want them finalized as soon as possible.
 Judges consider these dangerous cases.
 Judges fear the actions of a probationer that cannot abide by conditions.
 For example, the Weatherford, Texas deaths of five young high school girls occurred by someone on DWI probation who could not stop drinking and driving intoxicated.
 Please understand that we offer limited options on payment plans for probation revocations for this purpose.
 These cases, by their nature, move quickly per order of the judge.

-What can my lawyer do for my probation revocation?
+What can The Coffey Firm do for my probation revocation?

 What are my options?